jonathan-odonnell/milestone-project-3/testing.md

 7. Verify that if the user clicks on a review's edit icon, they are taken to that review's edit review page.
     - Outcome: Pass

-8. Verify that if the user clicks on a review's delete icon, the review is deleted, the product's ratings are updated, the page reloads and a toast appears informing the user that the review has been successfully deleted.
+8. Verify that if the user clicks on a review's delete icon, the review is deleted from the reviews database, the product's ratings are updated in the products database, the page reloads and a toast appears informing the user that the review has been successfully deleted.
     - Outcome: Pass

-9. Verify that if the user clicks the up vote or down vote icons on any review the relevant vote count is updated in the database and on the page and the button is disabled.
+9. Verify that if the user clicks the up vote or down vote icons on any review the relevant vote count is updated in the reviews database and on the page and the button is disabled.
     - Outcome: Pass

 ## Add Review page